 So it is highly unlikely that your sciatic nerve becomes painful without something physically irritating it.

 Sciatic nerve pain is generally described to be burning, sharp with possible numbness and tingling sensations.
-Some also noticed that le weakness and this usually happens when you have had the symptoms over a period of time.

 So far sounds that you may have sciatica?
 Click here as I dive into more details about the signs and symptom of sciatica.